Discover Isaac Newton at Woolsthorpe Manor

 Woolsthorpe Manor looks like a typical Lincolnshire farmhouse – but Hannah Newton’s eldest son wasn’t interested in the life of a yeoman farmer in the 1600s.
 Instead Isaac Newton saw the apples fall in the orchard and asked why they always went straight to the ground.

 That wasn't all.
-This failed farmer went first to school and then to Cambridge University, and when the plague struck in 1665, came home to Woolsthorpe Manor where he did some of the most revolutionary maths and physics of his age.
+This farmer's son went first to school and then to Trinity College, Cambridge, and when the plague struck in 1665, came home to Woolsthorpe Manor where he did some of the most revolutionary maths and physics of his age.

 Rooms are furnished simply, each one focussing on a different part of Isaac's time at Woolsthorpe.
 As you walk round we hope you'll be provoked to think about how this complex man saw his early surroundings and grew up to change the world.